 Each individual Board member may hold only one seat.

-Board members must be CoC mMembers in good standing with the CoC.
+Board members must be CoC members in good standing with the CoC.
 No more than half of Board membership may be represented by CoC funded agencies.

 Board membership lies with the elected individual.